laravel/spark-next-docs/1.x/spark-paddle/customization.md

 ### Brand Logo

-To customize the logo used at the top left of the Spark billing portal, you may define a `brand.logo` configuration item within your application's `config/spark.php` configuration file.
+To customize the logo used at the top left of the Spark billing portal, you may specify a configuration value for the `brand.logo` configuration item within your application's `config/spark.php` configuration file.
 This configuration value should contain an absolute path to the SVG file of the logo you would like to use:

 ```php
 'brand' => [